This article was updated on August 17, 2022

 Before creating your small business website, consider the following:

-Features: Are you just looking for a place to put basic information or social media links?
-Do you need eCommerce features to sell products involving transaction fees?
+- Features: Are you just looking for a place to put basic information or social media links?
+Do you need an eCommerce feature to sell products involving transaction fees?
 Do you need to accept credit card payments or integrate with PayPal?
 Make a list of your must-haves before building your professional website.

 Here are some of the best free website builders for small businesses:

-The free WordPress plan allows you to create a website and customize dozens of free templates to create your perfect website design.
-However, you won’t get a custom domain name and you’ll have limited storage space.
-If your business needs a place to park basic information and you’re a little tech-savvy, this is a good route for you.
+The free WordPress plan allows you to create a website and customize dozens of free templates to create your perfect website design for your target audience.
+However, you won't get a custom domain name and you'll have limited storage space.
+If your business needs a place to park basic information and you're a little tech-savvy, this is a good route for you.